MouseTester.xyz

 We recommend at least 3-5 runs.
 The tool calculates an average deviation across all measurements, which helps filter out inconsistencies from individual runs.
 If your average deviation is under 2%, your mouse is performing accurately.

 It depends on the genre.
-FPS players (CS2, Valorant) typically use 400-800 DPI for precise aiming.
-MOBA/RTS players (League of Legends, Dota 2) often prefer 800-1600 DPI.
-For productivity and 4K displays, 1600-3200 DPI is common.
-The best DPI is whichever lets you comfortably control the cursor without over- or under-shooting targets.
+FPS players (CS2, Valorant) typically use 400–800 DPI for precise aiming — the average CS2 pro uses 800 DPI with 1.0 sensitivity (800 eDPI).
+MOBA/RTS players (League of Legends, Dota 2) often prefer 800–1600 DPI.
+For productivity and 4K displays (3840×2160), 1600–3200 DPI is common to reduce wrist travel.
+The best DPI is whichever lets you comfortably control the cursor without over- or under-shooting targets while maintaining a software sensitivity multiplier close to 1.0.